-1.10 Develop and/or adapt software tools for technical analysis to be used for analysis of projects and training purposes
+1.5 Develop and/or adapt software tools for technical analysis to be used for analysis of projects and training purposes

 At the initial stage of Project Implementation, an assessment of the software tools that are needed for both training purposes and analysis of projects as well as the availability of software from commercial and non-commercial sources will be assessed.
 These will vary from simple calculation tools to a more sophisticated engineering and design software.
+An example of this software is the RETSCREEN which has a biomass version.
+RETSCREEN CHP module is mainly designed for CHP projects in developed countries with a strong emphasis on space heating and would require extensive adaptation for use in Cogen industries.
+RETSCREEN is a useful analytical tool at pre-feasibility level.
+However its outputs are neither sufficient nor transparent enough for bankable documents that require more rigorous financial analytical inputs at full scale feasibility level adapted to local conditions and the investment in question.
+In addition, the preparation of a detailed financing plan and initial due diligence is also needed.
 The software that will be procured from external providers will be customised and adapted whenever necessary.
 Some others may need to be developed in-house or their development sub-contracted to relevant service providers.